On Disturbance State-Space Models and the Particle Marginal Metropolis-Hastings Sampler: The auxiliary particle filter for the disturbance state-space model

 \subsection{Conditional unscented particle filter}

-Separate UKF look-aheads for each particle may be preferred to a marginal lookahead, particularly for slower-mixing models.
-We refer to this as the \emph{conditional unscented particle filter} (CUPF).
-It is not dissimilar to the unscented particle filter~\citep{VanDerMerwe2000}, besides the collapse to noise terms.
-Without look-behind, the CUPF0 method uses:
+Finally, by conditioning the lookahead for each particle on the state of that particle, we arrive at the \emph{conditional unscented particle filter} (CUPF), detailed in Code \ref{code:cupf}.
+It is similar to the unscented particle filter~\citep{VanDerMerwe2000} but modified for the disturbance state-space model.
+The proposal is:

-Note that the proposals are now different for each particle, as, after drawing from the first component, a UKF must be run to construct the second component for sampling.
-The proposal is a substantially more expensive operation as a result.
-Each UKF requires $2(N_u + N_y) + 1$ number of $\sigma$-points.
-While this is fewer than the MUPF (as the starting state for each is the single point $\mathbf{x}_{t-1}^m$), the total number of propagations required is nonetheless substantially more, at $2M(N_u + N_y + 1)$.
-Furthermore, the UKFs must be synchronous to the PF, eliminating the opportunity for asynchronous execution on multiple devices as described for the MUPF methods in \S\ref{sec:mupf-implementation}.
-As consolation, weights for the look-behind are essentially free, giving a CUPF1 method that potentially improves substantially on CUPF0 at little additional cost:
+A UKF is run for each particle at each time step to construct this proposal distribution.
+Each UKF requires $2(N_u + N_y) + 1$ number of $\sigma$-point propagations\footnote{Conditioning on $\mathbf{x}_{t-1}$ removes $N_x$ from the dimensionality of the unscented transformation, so it does not appear here.}, in addition to the subsequent propagation of the particle itself.
+This means $2M(N_u + N_y + 1)$ propagations for the whole filter.
+Combined with the stage-one weights (\ref{eqn:pf0-weight}) we have the CUPF0 method.
+The alternative: rather than a single-point pilot lookahead, substantial improvement might be had by using the likelihood, marginalised over $\mathbf{u}_t$, that is approximated by the UKF:

-For higher-dimensional models the complexity may be dominated by the computation of the Schur complement required in the Kalman update equations.
-This is simplified by the independence of noise terms, however, with the particular case for Gaussian noise treated in \S\ref{sec:gaussian-weight}.
+Use of these weights gives the CUPF1 method, which requires very little additional computation over CUPF0.